thomaswienecke/valorant-profile-checker/README.md

 # Valorant Checker

 This is a web application to gather information about your daily Valorant store.
-You can visit the demo at https://valorant.thomasdissert.com/
+You can visit the demo at https://valorant.thomaswienecke.com/

 ## Installation

 ### Requirements

 You need a local redis server running on your machine.
-You can install it with the following command:
+Depending on your os you can install it with the following command:

 ```bash
 sudo apt install redis-server